Institutional OA memberships with publishers

 Standard APCs £1788.
 Off-setting scheme - 75% discount

-Prepay Membership: COAF/RCUK/Wellcome funded authors will have their APCs paid in full where criteria are met
+Prepay Membership: APCs are heavily discounted as part of an offsetting scheme.
+COAF/RCUK/Wellcome funded authors will have their APCs paid in full where criteria are met

 Instructions: If your article is accepted for publication the publisher may offer you the option to make your article open access.
 To check eligibility for funding, contact firstname.lastname@example.org